 - Butter | Just a touch to make the roux, which will thicken this green chile stew perfectly.

-Add a tablespoon or two of oil (vegetable or olive works) to a large frying pan (this is my favorite pan!), over medium-high heat, add pork in batches, sprinkle with salt and pepper, don’t crowd the pan.
+Add a tablespoon or two of oil (I like avocado oil as it’s great for high heat or olive oil works too) to a large frying pan (this is my favorite pan!), over medium-high heat, add pork in batches, sprinkle with salt and pepper, don’t crowd the pan.
 You don’t want to steam the meat, but get a quick, crisp sear on the outside.
 Set aside.

-In a large soup pot, add a tablespoon of oil and cook the chopped onions until caramelized and translucent; then add minced garlic, cumin and smoked paprika, stirring around for one minute to bloom the spices.
+In a large pot or Dutch oven over medium heat, add a tablespoon of oil and cook the chopped onions until caramelized and translucent; then add minced garlic, cumin and smoked paprika, stirring around for one minute to bloom the spices.

 Add the tomatoes, the green chilies and jalapenos.
 Bring to a simmer on low, then stir in the browned pork.